hireshBrem/X-ai-agent/README.md

 - **Browserbase** - Browser infrastructure for reliable web automation
 - **LangChain** - Framework for developing applications powered by language models
 - **Playwright** - Under-the-hood browser automation library

+## How It Works
+- You enter your X login credentials and click login, which creates a context (identified by the context id) for the agent to perform the login task (go to X.com and enter credentials and login).
+- The first login step is provided in order to save login info (via cookies) for future agent tasks.
+- Next the user will click the run agent button, this will initiate an agent run (with saved context data, i.e auth) that will perform the task of commenting on a post on your For You page on X.
+- After the agent has performed the task, you will be able to view the session recording to see how the agent has performed the tasks.
+- Please note that all data (agent session data and agent context id) has been stored locally for privacy.

 ## Getting Started